Third man pleads guilty to role in Shell oil heist

-SINGAPORE - A former tanker captain linked to the largest gas oil theft that Singapore has ever seen has admitted to his role in the crime.
+A former tanker captain linked to the largest gas oil theft that Singapore has seen has admitted to his role in the crime.

-The Straits Times had earlier reported that 340,000 tonnes of gas oil worth over $200 million had been stolen over the years since 2014 from Shell's refinery in Pulau Bukom, the largest petrochemical production and export centre in the Asia-Pacific region.
+The Straits Times had earlier reported that 340,000 tonnes of gas oil worth more than $200 million had been stolen over the years since 2014 from Shell's refinery in Pulau Bukom, the largest petrochemical production and export centre in the Asia-Pacific region.

-The 48-year-old Vietnamese man pleaded guilty on Friday (Jan 3) to six counts of abetting to dishonestly receive stolen property involving more than US$4.5 million.
+The 48-year-old Vietnamese man pleaded guilty yesterday to six counts of abetting to dishonestly receive stolen property involving more than US$4.5 million.

 Deputy Public Prosecutor Stephanie Chew said that Quang started working for a Vietnam-based firm called Prime Shipping Corporation in 2009.